sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 This is a **[PyTorch](https://pytorch.org) Tutorial to Object Detection**.

-This is the third in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I plan to write about _implementing_ cool models on your own with the amazing PyTorch library.
+This is the third in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I'm writing about _implementing_ cool models on your own with the amazing PyTorch library.

 Basic knowledge of PyTorch, convolutional neural networks is assumed.